On a predator-prey system with random switching that never converges to its equilibrium: Future research

 \section{Future research}

-Using some of the methods developed in \cite{BS17} we were able to prove a conjecture from \cite{t06} and show that if one switches between two deterministic Lotka-Volterra systems with a common equilibrium point at $(p,q)$ then the resulting PDMP can never converge to this equilibrium.
-We reduced the analysis from the non-linear Lotka-Volterra PDMP to the study of a linear PDMP (a linearization of the original PDMP around the equilibrium point).
+Using some of the methods developed in \cite{BS17} we were able to prove a conjecture from \cite{t06} and show that if one switches between two deterministic Lotka--Volterra systems with a common equilibrium point at $(p,q)$ then the resulting PDMP can never converge to this equilibrium.
+We reduced the analysis from the non-linear Lotka--Volterra PDMP to the study of a linear PDMP (a linearization of the original PDMP around the equilibrium point).

 Recently, there have been several studies about randomly switched linear systems in dimension $2$ (see \cite{BLMZexample}, \cite{Lawley&matt&Reed} and \cite{Lag16}).
 In these studies, the authors show that the growth rate is positive for some switching rates by a direct computation of the invariant measure of the process $(\Theta,I)$ (this is the process that arises as the angular part when doing the polar decomposition).
 One could try a similar method in our setting.
 However, the integral expression we obtain for the growth rate does not easily yield the sign of the growth rate.
 Nonetheless, it could be interesting to investigate this integral expression, possibly through numerical simulations.